botforge/CUDA-ScanMatcher-ICP/README.md

   4. Repeat steps 1-3 until some epsilon convergence RETURN : Some Transformation matrix T
 ```
+The key benefit from CUDA is in step 1.
+Finding the nearest neighbors synchronously takes far longer than finding nearest neighbors via some optimized datastructure like an octree.
+I implemented 3 versions: A CPU version, a Naive CUDA version, and an Octree version.

 # Results
 <p align="center">
   <img  src="img/bunnytrue.gif">